rust-lang/rust/src/doc/book/trait-objects.md

 // let b: &Foo = &a;
 let b = TraitObject {
-    // store the data
+    // Store the data:
     data: &a,
-    // store the methods
+    // Store the methods:
     vtable: &Foo_for_String_vtable
 };

 // let y: &Foo = x;
 let y = TraitObject {
-    // store the data
+    // Store the data:
     data: &x,
-    // store the methods
+    // Store the methods:
     vtable: &Foo_for_u8_vtable
 };